Ben Affleck

 Early Life

-Benjamin Géza Affleck-Boldt was born on August 15, 1972, in Berkeley, California to parents Chris and Tim Affleck.
-Ben's mother was a schoolteacher and his father was an aspiring playwright who made a living working various jobs, including electrician, janitor, carpenter, and bookie.
+Benjamin Géza Affleck-Boldt was born on August 15, 1972, in Berkeley, California, to parents Chris and Tim Affleck.
+Ben's mother was a schoolteacher, and his father was an aspiring playwright who made a living working various jobs, including electrician, janitor, carpenter, and bookie.
 The family moved to Falmouth, Massachusetts, when Ben was three years old; this is where his younger brother, Casey Affleck, was born.
 They then settled permanently in Cambridge, where his parents later divorced.

 Ben's family was heavily involved in the arts in Cambridge.
-Ben and his brother attended theater performances from a young age and spent time with people who worked in the arts.
+From a young age, Ben and his brother attended theater performances and spent time with people who worked in the arts.
 His mother was friends with a local casting agent who arranged auditions for both Affleck boys.
 Although she encouraged Ben to act, his mother never pushed him to make a career of acting; she wanted him to become a teacher.

 At the age of eight, Ben Affleck met Matt Damon, who was two years older than him.
 The boys hit it off immediately and became lifelong friends.
 They took acting classes together and would later launch their Hollywood careers together.